 BECKY CERLING POWERS:

-Like many believers, I want to take my family and friends with me on my life journey with God.
+Like many grandmas, I want to take my family and friends with me on my life journey with God.
 But how?
 I’ve found that sharing stories can be a doorway to the presence of God.

 Blog category: Story Powerline

 A few years ago I started emailing our faraway teen and preteen granddaughters two or three stories a week from the stash of faith based stories in my computer.
 They didn’t email back much, but my son told me they loved getting the stories.
 And one of them told me the stories surprised her to realize that old people like me used to be just like her and her siblings.
 I also snail mail faith based stories to other faraway grandchildren who have no email address but love getting stories from Grandma.

 I started emailing the stories to some of my friends, and others became interested.
 My email list grew.
 When my honorary daughter in Africa lost her husband suddenly, she told me that the right story would come to her at just the right time, comforting and strengthening her.
 “I felt you were walking beside me,” she said.
 She urged me to put the stories on a website.
 So I am publishing the stories in this blog under the category Story Powerline.

 But where did I get my handy stash of 300 plus faith based stories?
 They came into my computer in 1998 when I coordinated and edited a community writing project sponsored by the El Paso Times and El Paso for Jesus, a coalition of about 100 Protestant and Catholic churches.
 Eighty volunteer writers (including me) contributed 365 stories for a daily column called “1998: Year of the Family.”